Player Events & Analytics

 player.events({ anonymizeIP: true });

-Catching user details through javascript requires to fetch user event's object.
+Catching user details through javascript requires fetching the user event's object.

 Code snippet